Full Tilt (novel): Plot

-Blake and Quinn survive the last ride, but is told by Cassandra that the last ride was only Quinn's fifth and time is up.
+Blake and Quinn survive the last ride, but are told by Cassandra that the last ride was only Quinn's fifth and time is up.
 All around them, the park seems to fall apart.
-Blake's actions surviving the seven rides has destabilized the Alternate Reality that Cassandra resides in.
-The stability of the park relies on the emotions of thrill and horror by those within it.
+Blake's actions surviving the seven rides have destabilized the alternate reality that Cassandra and the park reside in.
 Cassandra then makes one final offer to Blake.
 If Blake survives riding one additional ride, Cassandra will release him, Quinn, Russ, Maggie.
 However, if he loses, he and his friends will stay there forever.

-This ride takes Blake back in time to his worst childhood memory, a school bus accident from when he was 7-years-old, which only he survived.
-In the end Blake remembers how he had escaped, beats the ride, conquers his fears, and saves the people he cares about.
+The Tea Cups ride takes Blake back in time to his worst childhood memory, a school bus accident from when he was 7-years-old, which only he survived.
+In the end Blake remembers how he had escaped through the back door, and beats the ride through accepting that he has been scared of living life ever since.
 Blake, Quinn, Russ, and Maggie are then brought back to reality to find out that they had fallen unconscious and had been in a car crash on their way to the park.
 Quinn also ends up in the hospital.
 They find nothing where the park used to be, and none of them are sure if the events that night truly happened or not.